warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 # Space out the results.
 print "----\n"

+# 3. Storing a small collection of data as documents within the database.

 # Create documents using the sample data.
 # Go through each row in the array